Reducing rejection exponentially improves Markov chain Monte Carlo sampling

 We first calculate the cumulative weight distribution:

 and $F_0=0$.
-Here the order of the states is arbitrary.
+Here, the order of the states is arbitrary.
+Calculating the cumulative distribution is nontrivial for a huge $n$ but easy for a small $n$, such as in the update of local variables.
 Let us consider the sequence of $F_i$, or the weight tower, as illustrated in Fig.~\ref{fig:shift}~(a) for $n=6$.
-We then consider shifting the tower in a certain amount, as in Fig.~\ref{fig:shift}~(b).
+We then consider shifting the tower by a certain amount, as in Fig.~\ref{fig:shift}~(b).
 The shift is periodic; the weight shifted over the top of the tower is allocated to the lowest part of the tower.

-Using this weight shift, we determine the transition probability from the overlap between the original and the shifted towers.
-It is convenient to define the stochastic flow from $i$ to $j$: $v_{ij}= \pi_i p_{i \to j}$, where $p_{i \to j}$ is the transition probability from $i$ to $j$.
+Using this weight shift, we determine the transition probability from the overlap between the original and shifted towers.
+It is convenient to define the stochastic flow from $i$ to $j$: $v_{ij}= \pi_i P_{ij}$.
 Let $s$ denote the amount of the shift, $0 < s < F_n$.
-In our approach, we set the stochastic flow $v_{ij}$ to the overlap between the ranges $[F_{j-1}, F_j]$ and $[F_{i-1} + s, F_i + s]$.
-For example, the flows are determined in the case for $i=1,2$ and $3$ in Fig.~\ref{fig:shift}(b).
-If $F_i + s > F_n$, we take into account an additional overlap between the ranges $[F_{j-1}+F_n, F_j+F_n]$ and $[F_{i-1} + s, F_i + s]$, assuming the tower to be periodic: e.g., for $i=4,5$ and $6$ in Fig.~\ref{fig:shift}(b).
-If a shifted weight range crosses the top of the original tower [Fig.~\ref{fig:shift}(a)], nonzero flows are allocated from the overlaps in the above two cases, such as for $i=4$ in Fig.~\ref{fig:shift}(b) and $i=2$ in Fig.~\ref{fig:shift}(c).
-Because of the periodic shift, each range of $\pi_i$ in the original tower is covered by the shifted tower.
-Therefore, this approach always satisfies the following condition:
+We consider the overlap between the ranges $[F_{j-1}, F_j]$ and $[F_{i-1} + s, F_i + s]$.
+The stochastic flows $v_{ij}$ are set to the overlap for $i=1,2$ and $3$ in the case of Fig.~\ref{fig:shift}(b).
+If $F_i + s > F_n$, we take into account an additional overlap between the ranges $[F_{j-1}+F_n, F_j+F_n]$ and $[F_{i-1} + s, F_i + s]$, assuming that the tower is periodic, for example, for $i=4,5$ and $6$ in Fig.~\ref{fig:shift}(b).
+If a shifted weight range crosses the top of the original tower, nonzero flows are allocated from the overlaps in the above two cases, such as for $i=4$ in Fig.~\ref{fig:shift}(b) and $i=2$ in Fig.~\ref{fig:shift}(c).

-equivalent to the global balance~\eqref{eq:gb}.
 We obtain the analytical expression of the stochastic flow determined by the periodic shift $s$:

 where